Thank you! We’ve received your message and will contact you soon.

 When you’re comparing DSPs, don’t just look at how many impressions they can buy.
 Look at the quality of the ad inventory they give you access to.
 A quick checklist:

-• Exchange depth: Does the DSP plug into enough SSPs to cover web, in-app, CTV/OTT, etc.
+• Verify the DSP plugs into enough SSPs to cover web, in-app, and CTV/OTT.

-• Premium deals: Can it secure private marketplace (PMP) or programmatic guaranteed (PG) deals?
+• Confirm it secures private marketplace (PMP) or programmatic guaranteed (PG) deals.

-• Compliance signals: Is the supply chain clean and authorized through standards like ads.txt, app-ads.txt, sellers.json, and schain?
+• Check if the supply chain routes through standards like ads.txt, app-ads.txt, sellers.json, and schain.

-• Fraud & safety partners: Does the DSP integrate with accredited partners to filter invalid traffic?
+• Ensure the DSP integrates with accredited partners to filter invalid traffic pre-bid.

 • Is a DMP still useful if I’m heavy on first-party data?